 Mansfield University and its faculty are committed to assuring a safe and productive educational environment for all students.
-In order to meet this commitment and to comply with Title IX of the Educational Amendments of 1972 and guidance from the Office for Civil Rights, the University requires faculty members to report incidents of sexual violence shared by students to the University's Title IX Coordinator.
-The only exceptions to the faculty member's reporting obligation under Title IX are when incidents of sexual violence are communicated by a student during a classroom discussion, in a writing assignment for a class, or as part of a University-approved research project.
-Dia Carleton serves as Mansfield University's Title IX Coordinator.
-Additional Information regarding the reporting of sexual violence and the resources that are available to victims of sexual violence include: Sexual Discrimination and Misconduct Policy, Title IX Resources, Sexual Misconduct Victims' Bill of Rights.
-Faculty members are obligated to report sexual violence or any other abuse of a student who was, or is, a child (a person under 18 years of age when the abuse allegedly occurred).
+In order to meet this commitment and comply with Title IX of the Educational Amendments of 1972 and guidelines from the Office for Civil Rights, the University requires faculty members to report incidents of sexual violence shared by students to the University's Title IX Coordinator.
+The only exceptions to the faculty member's reporting obligation under Title IX are incidents of sexual violence that a student communicates during classroom discussion, in a writing assignment, or as part of a research project.
+The Dean of Students, Nigel Long, serves as Mansfield University's Title IX Coordinator.
+Additional Information regarding the reporting of sexual violence and the resources that are available to victims of sexual violence can be found in the MU Sexual Discrimination and Misconduct Policy, the Title IX Resources webpage, and the Sexual Misconduct Victims' Bill of Rights.

+Protection of Minors Requirements:

+Faculty members are obligated to report sexual violence or any other abuse of a student who was, or is, under 18 years of age when the abuse allegedly occurred, to Nigel Long, according to the university's Protection of Minors Policy.
 No exceptions apply to this reporting obligation.
-Mansfield University's Protection of Minors policy is available here.